Breakfast Raw Smoothie Recipes

-However, there is another fruit that can give your raw smoothies that creamy texture without all of the carbs - the avocado.
+However, there is another fruit that can give your breakfast smoothies that creamy texture without all of the carbs - the avocado.

 Berry Breakfast Raw Smoothie Recipe

-1/2 cup of Crushed Ice
+- 1/2 cup of Crushed Ice

-1/2 cup of Greek Yogurt or Raw Grass Fed Whole Yogurt
+- 1/2 cup of 100% Grass Fed Greek Yogurt

 - 1/2 cup of Organic Fresh Blueberries

 - 1/2 cup of Organic Fresh Raspberries

 - 1/4 cup of Organic Fresh Blackberries

 - 1 Tbsp. of Organic Flax Seeds

 - Raw Organic Honey to Taste

 - Extra Spring or Filtered Water to Thin

 - Blend all of your ingredients together in a high speed blender until desired consistency.